EMDR & ART

 - and more...

-How is EMDR different from talk therapy:
+How EMDR & ART are different from talk therapy:

 Talk therapy helps you identify your thoughts, feelings, and beliefs, and processes them verbally with a therapist.
 The therapist is trained to help guide you through this process and help you verbalize your experience into a new understanding.
 This is very effective for many people, and is beneficial in a variety of ways.

 Not all processing and healing can be verbalized into words.
 In addition, some people fear or avoid therapy because they don't want to "talk about their problems" or go over every detail of what has happened to them.
-Therefore, EMDR can be a great addition to talk therapy, or an alternative option.
+Therefore, EMDR & ART can be a great addition to talk therapy, or an alternative option.

 - You dread having to talk a lot about your problems